 Author and PhD Candidate Adam Toomes from the University of Adelaide says: “While shinglebacks are a protected species in Australia, and can only be exported legally under a federal permit, there is little to no regulation of international trade once the animals have been smuggled out of the country.

 “Not only are our findings concerning from a conservation and animal welfare perspective, but they also highlight a major loophole in our legislation which is being exploited.”

 — PhD Candidate Adam Toomes from the University of Adelaide

-While under Australian law it is illegal to export native live species, the import to many countries is not, along with trade once the animals have entered the country.
+While it is illegal under Australian law to export native live species, the import to many countries is not, along with trade once the animals have entered the country.
 It is left to each importing country to address the issue on an individual basis, such as changing their legislation to regulate both the trade and import of species native to other countries.